 - Magical Native American May looks like this at the first glance (The Raven Wolf leader seems to have the power to control ice)

-- Must Have Caffeine: Fitz, much to Eve annoyance.
+- Must Have Caffeine: Fitz, much to Eve's annoyance, puts his coffee-syrup on lots of stuff.

 - Not So Different: According to the synopsis again, "the wilds saw the domestics as selfish monsters, for they were returning to the ways that had once destroyed the world, while the domestics saw the wilds as primitive beings afraid of progress, they no better than wild animals."